saifkheraj/d_s/GenAI/MLOps/ContainersforReproducibleModels/ContainerOrchestration/README.md

 ### Step 4.4: Tag and Push Your Container

+**Understanding container naming:**

 Your container is currently named `my-ml-service:latest` on your computer.
-But AWS needs a specific naming format to store it.
+AWS needs a specific naming format to store it.

 ```bash
 # Step 1: Rename your container for AWS